Dash cam reviews: Catch the maniacs and meteors of daily driving

 Dash cams are already essential in many countries because of scam artists who try to create accidents so they can sue you.
 They’ve also proven useful for catching cars flying into buildings, or the occasional meteor, as happened in Thailand and in Russia a few years ago.

-But while auto cons aren’t as common here, recording your excursions is a reasonable precaution to take—especially if you’re driving professionally.
+But while auto con artists aren’t as common here, recording your excursions is a reasonable precaution to take—especially if you’re driving professionally.

 Thinkware’s Dash Cam F800 (currently $300 or less on Amazon) is a high-end, dual-channel dash cam that offers easily the best night video we’ve seen.
 It revealed details that we missed with our own eyes while actually sitting in the car.
 For all the details, read our full review of the Thinkware Dash Cam F800.

-The CDR 895 D Drive HD is by far the cheapest dual-camera system we’re aware of (currently $150 on Amazon), even when you add $50 for the option GPS mount.
-Its controls and interface are top-notch, and video from the 1080p/160-degree front camera is excellent.
+The CDR 895 D Drive HD is by far the cheapest dual-camera system we’re aware of (available on Amazon), even when you add $50 for the option GPS mount.
+Its controls and interface are top-notch, and day video from the 1080p/160-degree front camera is excellent.
 For all the details, read our full review of the Cobra CDR 895 D.

 Vava’s Dash Cam is a very impressive product from a first-time vendor.
-It’s even competitively priced (currently $120 on Amazon, sans SD card).
-It offers at least two features that are unique in the dash cam world as far as we know: 360-degree rotation on its magnetic-coupling, and enough battery on board to capture in parking mode for up to 72 hours.
+It’s even competitively priced (available on Amazon, sans SD card).
+It offers at least two features that are unique in the dash cam world as far as we know: 360-degree rotation on its magnetic coupling, and enough battery on board to capture in parking mode for up to 72 hours.

-Bargain hunters, some of the models we reviewed in 2015 are still available, often for discount prices:
+Bargain hunters, some older models we’ve reviewed are still available, often for discount prices:

 What to look for in a dash cam